 Online furniture sales represent one of the strongest e-commerce sales categories in the United States.
-Overall, the e-commerce share of U.S. merchant wholesale trade sales of furniture and home furnishings amounted to 15.8%.
+Overall, the e-commerce share of U.S. merchant wholesale trade sales of furniture and home furnishings amounted to 15.8% in 2018.
 How is this affecting the industry, and what does it mean for the future of furniture sales?

 Market volume of the furniture and homewares industry is expected to reach $88.566m by 2022, according to Statista.
-To put that into perspective, it’s currently $57.735m in the U.S. 2018.
-On top of that, the percentage of total retail e-commerce sales in furniture and home furnishings is projected to rise from 11.4% in 2016 to 13.9% in 2022.
+To put that into perspective, it was at $57.735m in the U.S. in 2018.
+On top of that, the percentage of total retail e-commerce sales in furniture and home furnishings is projected to rise to 13.9% in 2022.

 The new generation of buyers turns to the internet first to gather information, compare prices and order products.
 Add industry trend-setters like Ikea to the equation, and many buyers no longer feel the need to experience a piece of furniture in real life before ordering it.
 Instead, they count on high-quality product images and customer reviews from their peers.

 Simultaneously, new e-commerce software technology is raising the bar for customers and business buyers.
 Web stores no longer have limitations in how they can display product and variations online, which makes having an online catalog or web store much more appealing.
 There are also more options when it comes to web store customization.
 With full (and easy) control over web store look, feel and functionality, businesses in all parts of the supply chain are warming up to the idea of online sales.

 Consumers looking for unique, original merchandise tend to have a hard time articulating precisely what they are looking for in a product or design.
 It’s often a matter of taste, and that’s hard to sum up.
 Advanced web store search functionality is now making it easy and convenient for shoppers to simply go online to narrow down their search.
 Add the bonus of being able to order right away and have the item shipped directly, and it’s easy to see why e-commerce is gaining traction.